FAQs

 Potpourri Candles Incense Light bulb rings

-Diffuser Candle diffuse Potpourri cooker Sachet's
+Diffuser Candle diffuser Potpourri cooker Sachets

 Soaps Lotions Shampoo Hair Treatments

-Scented Towels Laundry Bathes Massage oils
+Scented Towels Laundry Baths Massage oils

-Household Cleaning agents Closet Scenting Drawer Scenting Smelling
+Household Cleaning Agents Closet Scenting Drawer Scenting Smelling

-Facial steams Office atmosphere Atomizers Body Spritzer
+Facial Steams Office Atmosphere Atomizers Body Spritzers

-back to the top
+Back to the top

 Q. Do you offer samples of your fragrance oils?

-back to the top
+Back to the top

 Q. Are your fragrance oils suitable for soap making?

 A. Both Cold Processed and M&P soap makers are regular customers of our fragrance oils and essential oils.
-In house testing is suggested to perfect techniques and optimize finished products.
+In-house testing is suggested to perfect techniques and optimize finished products.

-back to the top
+Back to the top

 Q. How much fragrance should I use to scent Soaps?
 Candles?
 Lotions?

-Candles 1.0 oz. - 1.5 oz. per pound
+Candles 1.0 oz – 1.5 oz per pound

-Soap 3/4 oz. - 1.0 oz. per pound
+Soap 0.75 oz – 1.0 oz per pound

-Bath & Body Lotions 1.0 oz. - 1.5 oz. per gallon
+Bath & Body Lotions 1.0 oz – 1.5 oz per gallon

-back to the top
+Back to the top

 Q. What is the shelf life of bath and body products?

-back to the top
+Back to the top

-Q. What are the ingredients for your Lotion, Shower Gel, Melt and Pour Soap Bases etc.
+Q. What are the ingredients for your Lotion, Shower Gel, Melt and Pour Soap Bases etc.?

 Melt and Pour Soap Ingredients: